 The payment of employee wages by Hotel Owner directly to PEO is essentially Taxpayer's cost of doing business because employing personnel is a necessary part of providing hotel management services to Hotel Owner under the Management Agreement.
 Taxpayer cannot escape this result by having its Hotel Owner pay the employee wages directly to PEO.
 Because the payment of employee wages is a cost of doing business, they are not deductible by Taxpayer.
-The fact that Taxpayer did not actually receive these wages from Hotel Owner because Hotel Owner paid the wages directly to PEO, which in turn, paid the employees, does not preclude those sums from inclusion in "gross income of the business" of Taxpayer.
-See Det.
-No. 98-219R, 19 WTD 416 (2000) (holding that a wholesale insurance broker was taxable on the full amount of the commissions paid by customers on insurance sold, even though the wholesale insurance broker did not actually receive the full commission because the retail broker deducted its share of the commission prior to remitting the balance to the wholesale insurance broker).
+The fact that Taxpayer did not actually receive these wages from Hotel Owner because Hotel Owner paid the wages directly to PEO, which in turn, paid the employees, does not preclude those sums from inclusion in "gross income of the business" of Taxpayer.5 See Det.
+No. 98-219R, 19 WTD 416 (2000) (holding that a wholesale insurance broker was taxable on the full amount of the commissions paid by customers on insurance sold, even though the wholesale insurance broker did not actually receive the balance to the wholesale insurance broker.
 Taxpayer's petition is denied as to this issue.